-So making English a priority in the schools might be one reason but that’s definitely not enough – it’s just the foundation.
-Because people need to be confronted with English media in their everyday lives.
+So making English a priority in the schools might be one reason, but that’s definitely not enough – it’s just the foundation.
+Because people need to be exposed to English media in their everyday lives.
 Otherwise they forget everything they learned over time.
 And that’s clearly much more the case in the Philippines than it is in Thailand, Cambodia, Vietnam and all other Asian countries.
 Examples?

 Well, it becomes quite obvious when you just turn on the TV.
 There are many English Channels and they even got CNN Philippines and ABS-CBN Philippines that are 100% in (American) English and way more popular than the channels in Filipino (Tagalog).

 Besides that, you just need to zap through the channels and will quickly notice that movies are also shown in English and not being synchronized like it’s the case in Thailand and most other Asian countries.
-Well, even back home in Germany they synchronize all the English movies and sitcoms and that’s one of the reasons why the Germans are, on average, not as skilled in English as our neighbors of the Netherlands or the Scandinavian countries like Sweden, Norway and Finnland.
+Well, even back home in Germany they synchronize all the English movies and TV shows and that’s one of the reasons why we Germans are, on average, not as skilled in English as our neighbors of the Netherlands or the Scandinavian countries like Sweden, Norway and Finnland.

 Similar for the Filipinos who are exposed to the heavy usage of English not just in school but also in their everyday lives.
-Same thing if you sit in the waiting room of a ferry or bus terminal they almost always have TVs around showing the latest NBA match or even some random American reality show.
+Same thing if you sit in the waiting room of a ferry or bus terminal, they almost always have TVs around showing the latest NBA game or even some random American reality show.

 Even the construction signs on the road that say “Caution Construction in Progress”.
-Again if you compare that to Thailand they often don’t even use any road signs at all and if they do then it’s all in Thai script.
-So again Filipinos are exposed to the English language in their everyday lives all the time and while the media benefits their listening skills all the signage benefit their reading skills.
+Again, if you compare that to Thailand they often don’t even use any road signs at all and if they do then it’s all in Thai script.
+So again, Filipinos are exposed to the English language in their everyday lives all the time and while the media benefits their listening skills all the signage benefits their reading skills.

-For the Philippines it is a little different as their tourism industry isn’t nearly as strong as the one in Thailand, they have no real economic power like Singapore (finance) or precious natural resources like Malaysia (palm oil) and so the consequence is that a lot of Filipinos desperately want to find work abroad to improve their standard of living and also many Filipino businesses aim to attract international clients – and that’s only possible with decent English skills.
+For the Philippines it is a little different as their tourism industry isn’t nearly as strong as the one in Thailand, they have no real economic power like Singapore (finance) or precious natural resources like Malaysia (palm oil) and so the consequence is that a lot of Filipinos desperately want to find work abroad to improve their standard of living and also many Filipino businesses aim to attract international clients (call centers are just one of them) – and that’s only possible with decent English skills.

-So these are the four main reasons why I think Filipinos speak such good English: Exposure to English in school, media, signages and the need due to economic reasons.
-Do you agree?
-Or maybe have other explanations?
-Let us know your take down in the comments.
+So these are the four main reasons why I think Filipinos speak such good English: exposure to English in school, media, signages and simply the need due to economic reasons!